 Can I Recover Deleted Videos from an SD card?

 Many software programs can help you recover deleted files from your SD card, offering varying levels of complexity.
 One popular option is Disk Drill, available for both Windows and Mac users.
-This tool that has an incredibly high success rate with SD card video recovery.
+This tool has an incredibly high success rate with SD card video recovery.

 How to Recover Videos from SD Card on Windows